york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 const contractAddress = "0x40c2335762cDFFad8FAefbfE2457696d939254d2";
 ```

-We can now finally uncomment our `helloWorldContract` variable, and load the smart contract using our AlchemyWeb3 endpoint:
+We can now finally load the smart contract using our AlchemyWeb3 endpoint:

 ```javascript
 // HelloWorld.js